 7. Personal Healing in a Shared Space

 · While each individual may have their journey through Grief, concurrent/simultaneous EMDR allows them to do so in a way that does not isolate one another.
-Each person can process their feelings but in the presence of their partner, promoting a sense of being "together" in Grief."
+Each person can process their feelings, but in the presence of their partner, promoting a sense of being "together" in Grief."

 8. Reduced Grief-Related Symptoms